Alfresco/docs-alfresco/search-enterprise/latest/index.md

 * Elasticsearch 7.10.2 (It can be used as a standard managed service or can be installed using default configuration)
 * Alfresco Elasticsearch Connector 3.0

-> **Note:** that Elasticsearch 7.10.2 is the last Apache2-licensed version.
-Alfresco Elasticsearch Connector can use also [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/the-elk-stack/what-is-opensearch/)
+> **Note:** Elasticsearch 7.10.2 is the last Apache2-licensed version.
+The Elasticsearch connector can use also [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/the-elk-stack/what-is-opensearch/){:target="_blank"}.

 The services required for Alfresco Search Enterprise are included in the following diagram.